 Read 3-5 newly published picture books and see if you can find any of the above in them.
 Then look back at your manuscript and see if you can add any of these to your story.

 Now you know what you’re looking for when you write a picture book, it’s time to put it into practice!
-Download the picture book plotting worksheet and make sure your new story idea replicates the same flow and rhythm of the books you’ve studied!
+Download the children’s book template and make sure your new story idea replicates the same flow and rhythm of the books you’ve studied!

 And for more picture book help, read these articles: